 Fortunately, there is a way for you to obtain all the capital gains deferral benefits of an installment sale without incurring any of the disadvantages associated with conventional installment sales.
 It’s called the Deferred Sales Trust, and is the safe, legal, proprietary version of the installment sale method authorized by the IRS.

-The DST is offered only by the Estate Planning Team, in conjunction with Campbell Law and its affiliates, including Reef Point.
+The DST is offered only by the Estate Planning Team, in conjunction with our Tax Attorney and its affiliates, including Reef Point.
 Since developed more than 20 years ago, the Team has implemented over 3,000 DST transactions, representing hundreds of millions of dollars.

 During this period of time, the DST has “passed” 14 IRS field audits, and at least 3 direct IRS reviews, all of which resulted in no-change letters.
 In addition, both the Securities and Exchange Commission and the Financial Industry Regulatory Authority have reviewed the DST and issued no adverse opinions.